Key Takeaways

 The National Cherry Blossom Festival peak bloom is announced by the National Park Service 7–10 days in advance.
 Once the peak bloom date is confirmed, book Uber Reserve or Lyft Scheduled for any rides near the Tidal Basin, National Mall, or Georgetown on peak weekend days.
 Standard fares locked in advance versus 1.5–2.5x surge day-of saves $8–$22 per trip depending on your destination.

-Compare Rideshare Prices in Other Cities
+Compare Rideshare Prices Elsewhere

 The Bottom Line